 Field Value CPU Usage Displays the CPU usage as a percentage.
 Memory Usage Displays the usage of the working memory in MByte in relation to the available total working memory in MByte.
 The usage is also displayed in brackets as a percentage.
+ISDN Usage External Shows the number of active B channels and the maximum num-

-Field Value ISDN Usage Internal Shows the number of active B channels and the maximum number of available B channels for internal connections.
-ISDN Usage External Shows the number of active B channels and the maximum number of available B channels for external connections.
+Field Value ber of available B channels for external connections.
 Active Sessions (SIF, RTP, etc) Displays the total of all SIF, TDRC, and IP load balancing sessions.
 Active IPSec Tunnels Displays the number of currently active IPSec tunnels in relation to the number of configured IPSec tunnels.